2012–13 AWHL season: AWHL Semifinals

 The Helena Bighorns swept the Missoula Maulers in three games to advance to the finals.
 The Yellowstone Quake also swept the Gillette Wild in three games to reach the finals.

 AWHL Finals

 The Helena Bighorns swept the Yellowstone Quake in three games to win the 2012-2013 AWHL Championship.

 USA Hockey Tier III Junior National Championship

-By winning the AWHL Championship, Helena earned a birth to the 2013 USA Hockey Tier III Junior National Championship in Rochester, Minnesota.
+By winning the AWHL Championship, Helena earned a berth to the 2013 USA Hockey Tier III Junior National Championship in Rochester, Minnesota.

 The Bighorns went 2–1 in pool play, with a 2–1 overtime win against the New Jersey Rockets of the Metropolitan Junior Hockey League, an 11–2 win over the Boch Blazers of the Eastern States Hockey League, and a 5–3 loss to the Atlanta Jr. Knights of the EJHL South.
 The Bighorns earned the second seed in their group and advanced to the semifinals, losing to the eventual national champion North Iowa Bulls 3–2 in the second overtime period.